 When used around the anus, ointments, creams, and gels should be applied as a thin covering.
 When applied to the anal canal, these products should be inserted with a finger or a "pile pipe."
 Pile pipes are most efficient when they have holes on the sides as well as at the end.
 Pile pipes should be lubricated with ointment prior to insertion.
 Suppositories or foams do not have advantages over ointments, creams, and gels.

-A sitz bath (a bath where only the hips and buttocks are immersed in warm or saline water) refers to sitting in a few inches of warm water three times a day for 15 to 20 minutes.
-A sitz bath may help decrease the inflammation of hemorrhoids.
+A sitz bath refers to sitting in a few inches of warm water three times a day for 15 to 20 minutes.
+Taking a sitz bath may help decrease the inflammation of hemorrhoids.
 Drying off the anal area completely after each sitz bath is important for minimizing moisture that irritates the skin surrounding your rectal area.

 Stool softeners may help, but once hemorrhoids are present, even liquid stools may cause inflammation and infection of the anus.
 Your health care professional and pharmacist are good resources for discussing the use of stool softeners as hemorrhoid treatments.